 - Publishers can get revenue without using advertisements on their websites.

 - Advertisers receive better data on the campaigns enabling them to target their messages more effectively.

 How much can you earn from viewing Brave Ads?

-Their mission is to find a fair price for users attention after blocking all the fraud, arbitrage, and abuse in the current system, using the BAT ecosystem.
-By default, users revenue share will flow back monthly and anonymously to each user’s top websites and content creators on YouTube, Twitch, etc. Of course, by changing the defaults you will be able to withdraw Basic Attention Tokens.
-Send them to your Ethereum Wallet or just turn them into U.S Dollars, Euros or whatever.
-Those are you Tokens you can do with them whatever you want.
+Their mission is to find a fair price for users’ attention after blocking all the fraud, arbitrage, and abuse in the current system, using the BAT ecosystem.
+By default, users’ revenue share will flow back monthly and anonymously to each user’s top websites and content creators on YouTube, Twitch, etc. Of course, by changing the defaults you will be able to withdraw Basic Attention Tokens.
+Send them to your Ethereum Wallet or just turn them into U.S Dollars, Euros, or whatever currency you want.
+Those are your tokens you can do with them whatever you want.
 Your tokens, your rules.

 Brave Browser Features & Details